wrayjustin/yaids/README.md

 4. Compile (from the `src` directory): `gcc <GCC OPTIONS> yaids.c yaidsconf.c yaidsio.c yaidspcap.c
 yaidsyara.c yaidsthread.c -o yaids -I. -I.. -I../include/ -lpcap -lyara -lpthread -lm <ADDITIONAL LIBRARIES>`

+### Versioning
+YAIDS uses a three value version number: X.Y.Z.
+The version number is a modified form of `SemVer` (Semantic Versioning).

+Given the close dependency on `Yara`, the first version value maps to the compatible Major Yara release.
+While `libpcap` is another major dependency of `yaids`, `libpcap` maintains binary compatibility  across releases.

+The YAIDS version fields: YARA_MAJOR.MAJOR.MINOR (For example, 4.0.0)

+* YARA_MAJOR - The compatible Yara (Major) version
+* MAJOR - Incremented on significant changes
+* MINOR - Incremented on minor changes or patches

+Releases that increment  the _YARA\_MAJOR_ field are highly likely to be incompatible with differing versions of Yara.
+Releases that increment the _MAJOR_ field may be incompatible with previous `yaids` releases.
+Whereas _MINOR_ releases should be forwards and backwards compatible within the same _YARA\_MAJOR\.MAJOR_ release family.

+Note: At present, YAIDS is provided via rolling-release; that is, there is currently only a single line of releases.
+However, that may potentially change on the release of the next _major_ Yara version.

 ## Usage
 YAIDS can run on either an interface (live capture) or stored PCAP files.
 You can use any Yara supported rules.